To what degree are open-source portable devices outstripping the capabilities of dedicated military portable electronics?

 The US Army seems to be moving away from IOS devices but the USAF is said to be seriously considering issuing all flight crew with iPads for mapping, mission planning and documentation.

-Recent US Army trials using using Motorola Acrtrix and General Dynamics/Motorola GD300 have said to be extremely promising, contrasting with the hugely expensive efforts using bespoke hardware on both sides of the Atlantic that have gone before.
-The military GD300 is being produced by Itronix, the well established manufacturer of rugged computing equipment and now owned by General Dynamics.
+Recent US Army trials using Motorola Acrtrix and General Dynamics/Motorola GD300 have said to be extremely promising, contrasting with the hugely expensive efforts using bespoke hardware on both sides of the Atlantic that have gone before.
+The military GD300 is being produced by Itronix, the well-established manufacturer of rugged computing equipment and now owned by General Dynamics.

 The UK has a number of dismounted soldier modernisation programmes such as Future Infantry Soldier Technology (FIST) but these have recently concentrated on operation in Afghanistan, weapons and sighting equipment for example.
 The earlier BOWMAN/FIST integration trials did not end well and the wearable computer more or less consigned to the round filing cabinet after huge sums were expended on it.